Quick Answer (TL;DR)

 Percentage of users who interact with other users.
 This is one of the core metrics in the engagement metrics category and is essential for any product team serious about data-driven decision making.

 Collaboration Rate measures how deeply users interact with your product after the initial activation.
-Strong engagement is the bridge between activation and retention --- users who engage deeply are far more likely to stick around and eventually pay (or pay more).
+Strong engagement is the bridge between activation and retention, users who engage deeply are far more likely to stick around and eventually pay (or pay more).
+Multi-user engagement is a strong predictor of account retention, Slack's analysis of team activation showed that teams exchanging 2,000+ messages had significantly higher long-term retention rates.

 The Formula